Back to Bridge Overview

 To fix this on Windows, navigate to your Startup folder right click Properties Security and make sure that the user has both read and write permissions.

-The Bridge is supported on Windows 7 and above and macOS 10.11 (El Capitan) and above.
-Linux support will be coming in early 2018!
+The Bridge app is supported on Windows 7 and above and macOS 10.11 (El Capitan) and above.

 This message is displayed if the Bridge detects that your macOS keychain is corrupted and your account information cannot be securely added to it.
 To solve this issue, we recommend that you first try to lock and unlock your keychain.
 If this does not work, we recommend that you follow the instructions detailed here: https://discussions.apple.com/thread/2280636